MicrosoftDocs/architecture-center/docs/industries/automotive/automotive-messaging-data-analytics-content.md

     1. An Azure Event Hubs instance buffers high-volume, low-priority messages that don’t require immediate processing, like those only used for analytics.
 Then it routes the messages directly to storage.
 For performance reasons, don't use payload filtering for these messages.

     1. An Event Hubs instance buffers high-priority messages that require immediate processing, like status changes in a user-facing application with low-latency expectations.
-Then it routes them to an Azure Function.
+Then it routes them to an Azure function.

 1. The system stores low-priority messages directly in a lakehouse by using [event capture](/azure/stream-analytics/event-hubs-parquet-capture-tutorial).
 To optimize costs, these messages can use [batch decoding and processing](#data-analytics).